-Your doctor will talk to you or your child about their symptoms and any medicines that they take.
-He or she will do an examination of your child – for example, to see whether they have oedema (swelling in the body).
+Your child’s doctor will try to diagnose AKI quickly and find out whether your child needs any treatment.
+They will talk to you and your child about their symptoms and any medicines that they take.
+They will do an examination of your child – for example, to see whether they have oedema (swelling in the body).

 Your doctor or nurse will check your child’s blood pressure to see whether it is too high (hypertension) or too low (hypotension).